Government to Bring Hospitals Under the Freedom of Information and Protection of Privacy Act

 Moreover, there are some questions as to the full impact of some of the proposed amendments.
 For example, there are questions as to whether the QCIPA amendments are sufficient to protect the full range of quality of care initiatives undertaken by hospitals, and whether an access model might have a chilling effect in this area.

 Hicks Morley will be working with its hospital sector clients to assist them in their efforts to comply with FIPPA, and more information in that regard will be issued in due course.
-In the meantime, if you would like further information on the FIPPA amendments and their impact on your organization, please feel free to contact any of Scott Williams at 416.864.7325, Dan Michaluk at 416.864.7253, Paul Broad at 519.931.5604, or any other member of the firm’s Information and Privacy group.
+In the meantime, if you would like further information on the FIPPA amendments and their impact on your organization, please feel free to contact any of Scott Williams at 416.864.7325, Paul Broad at 519.931.5604, or any other member of the firm’s Information and Privacy group.

 The articles in this Client Update provide general information and should not be relied on as legal advice or opinion.
 This publication is copyrighted by Hicks Morley Hamilton Stewart Storie LLP and may not be photocopied or reproduced in any form, in whole or in part, without the express permission of Hicks Morley Hamilton Stewart Storie LLP. ©